jboss-developer/jboss-eap-quickstarts/messaging-clustering/README.md

         The batch executed successfully.

-   _Note: If the `:stop-server` command does not complete before the the next commands are issued, you may see an error similar to the following:
+   _Note: If the `:stop-server` command does not complete before the next commands are issued, you may see an error similar to the following:

          {"JBAS014653: Composite operation failed and was rolled back.
 Steps that failed:" => {"Operation step-1" => "JBAS010977: Server (quickstart-messagingcluster-node1) still running"}}
    Simply wait a few seconds and run the command a second time.